Parpification/LectioProPrivacy/README.md

 ## Contact

-If you have questions or concerns about this privacy policy, you can open an issue on the [GitHub repository](https://github.com) or reach out via the extension's support page.
+If you have questions or concerns about this privacy policy, you can open an issue on the [GitHub repository]([https://github.com](https://github.com/Parpification/Lectio-Pro)).

 ---